 - Introduction to local agriculture

-Finally a word of advice on bringing produce home: while local products are fantastic souvenirs you should make sure you are allowed to bring them with you.
+Do you want to bring produce home?
+While local products are fantastic souvenirs you should make sure you are allowed to bring them with you.
 Untreated fresh fruits and vegetables are in general not allowed, coffee and flower leis should be no problem.
 You can find a complete list of common items from Hawaii that are allowed into the U.S. mainland here.

 Map of Farm Tours: